 - Audiolibros Spanish-language Collection (169 titles)

-- A collection of 756 single-use titles has been added to these subscriptions.
+- A collection of single-use titles has been added to these subscriptions.
 See the "News and Updates" page for more information, including a title list in spreadsheet format.
 In 2014 a collection of eBooks was added as well, giving libraries the opportunity to test eBooks on the OneClickdigital platform at no additional cost to them.

 The title counts provided are as of 3/27/2012.
 Excel spreadsheets listing the titles are available:

 There is some overlap between the collections.
 All titles on the OneClickdigital platform are compatible with both Apple and Windows devices.